jsenv/core/docs/building/readme.md

 > An article to explain long term caching: https://jakearchibald.com/2016/caching-best-practices/#pattern-1-immutable-content--long-max-age

 This is a massive boost in performance but can be tricky to setup because you need to know how and when to invalidate browser cache.
-Jsenv allows you to use long term caching if you want because it computes a unique url for each file and update any reference to that url accordingly.
+Jsenv is versioning urls based on their content during build.
+Thanks to this you can enable long term caching of your files.

 For instance, if you write this in an html file: